Biography of Jyotiba Phule – The father of Indian social revolution

 Jyotiba Phule established a girls’ school in 1851 and asked his wife to teach girls in school.
 Later, he opened two more schools for girls and an indigenous school for lower castes.

-Jyotiba Phule realised the tragic situation of widows and set up a shelter for young widows and eventually became advocate of the idea of widow remarriage.
+Jyotiba Phule realized the tragic situation of widows and set up a shelter for young widows and eventually became an advocate of the idea of widow remarriage.

 During his time, society was a patriarchal society and the status of women was particularly excessive.
-Female infanticing was a common phenomenon and also a child marriage, sometimes children were married to very big men.
+Female infanticide was a common phenomenon as well as child marriage, sometimes children were married to very big men.
 These women were often widowed before they attained puberty and were left without any family support.
 Jyotiba was saddened by their plight and established an orphanage in 1854 to shelter these unfortunate souls from being destroyed by the cruel hands of society.

 Jyotiba Phule’s Efforts Towards Elimination of Caste Discrimination

 Jyotirao Phule attacked orthodox Brahmins and other upper castes and called them “scoundrels.”
-He campaigned against the authoritarianism of upper castes and urged “farmers” and “proletary’s” to defy the restrictions imposed on them.
+He campaigned against the authoritarianism of upper castes and urged “farmers” and “proletaries” to defy the restrictions imposed on them.

 He opened his home to people of all castes and backgrounds.
 He believed in gender equality and he cited his beliefs by involving his wife in all his social reform activities.